gonzaloburga-cs/Library-Management-System/Milestone1.md

 - Everyone does their assignments, if there are problems they are comunicate as soon as possible

 ## Technology Stack and Development Environment
+- Python / Supabase / PyQt

 ### Repository Setup

 - GitHub: github.com/gonzaloburga-cs/Library-Management-System
-- Branch Strategy: (How do we want to name braches/handle branches?)
+- Branch Strategy: Branch names will be your name the ticket number and a brief description (i.e. nick/ls-3-update-readme)
+- Each branch will need a PR reviewed by 2 people before merged to main

 ### Pull Request & Review Process